Please try searching something.

 Payment Flow

-Full Page and Embedded Iframe
+Full Page

 If you are using the DECTA hosted payment page, no technical changes are required from your side.
 After you redirect your customer to the appropriate URL, they will be able to choose whether to pay by card or by Volt.
 All communication with Volt during the payment process is handled by DECTA.